 Offset (Pup) Division - For this method, it's best to divide in spring or summer and once the offshoots are at least a quarter of the mother plant's size.
-Remove its pot and place your hand in between the junction that connect the two; soil may have to be brushed away to get a better grip.
+Remove its pot and place your hand in between the junction that connects the two; soil may have to be brushed away to get a better grip.
 Gently push the pup downwards while supporting the mother plant until you hear a snap.
 Cautiously separate the root systems, keeping great care in keeping them damage-free.
 Place the new plantlet in a small pot with a well-draining potting mix, much similar to the original soil, and maintain the same care routines.
 Cactus & Succulent compost is best, or you can make your own using multipurpose compost with added grit or perlite.
 Provide a bright setting with temperatures around 18°C (64°F) with the majority of the soil drying out in between waters.
 New leaves should emerge within the six weeks, as long as the soil is kept on the drier to life.

-Leaf Cuttings - Leaves that are halfway along the stem have the most potential due to its size and maturity.
+Leaf Cuttings (Easy) - Leaves that are halfway along the vine have the most potential due to its size and maturity.
 Gently place your fingers between the mother's stem and the leaf's base, pulling it downwards until you hear a snap.
-Ensure the wound is wholly intact with no damage as a bruise or tear will result in unsuccessful propagation.
-Set the leaf ON TOP OF a bed of moist Cactus & Succulent Compost for root growth.
-Not only will this callous the wound (to prevent disease), but it'll also speed up the propagation process considerably.
-Once there's 0.3cm of root development, place it one third into the compost, at a slight angle.
+Ensure the wound is wholly intact with no damage, as a bruise or tear will result in unsuccessful propagation.
+Set the leaf ON TOP OF a bed of moist Cactus & Succulent compost for root growth.
+Not only will this callus the wound (to prevent disease), but it'll also speed up the propagation process considerably.
+Once there are signs of small roots developing on the node, place it one third into the compost, at a slight angle.
 Provide a bright setting with temperatures around 18°C (64°F) with the majority of the soil drying out in between waters.
-New leaves should emerge within the next month, as long as the soil is kept on the drier to life.
+New leaves should emerge within a month or two, thus signalling the start of its independent life!

-This plant is classified as poisonous.
+This genus is classified as poisonous.
 If parts of the plants are eaten, vomiting, nausea and a loss of appetite could occur.
 Consumption of large quantities must be dealt with quickly; acquire medical assistance for further information.

 B&Q, Dobbies, Homebase, IKEA, Online Stores.